 Do I bring my own device?

-Students are responsible for the maintenance of these devices and are encouraged to bring them fully charged and must have up to date antimalware software installed.
-The school can assist in connecting any Windows or Apple devices to our wireless network.
+Students are responsible for the maintenance of these devices and are encouraged to bring them fully charged; they must have up-to-date antimalware software installed.
+The school can assist in connecting any Windows or Apple devices to the wireless network.

 How do you support students with disabilities or special needs?